- Florida Statistical Abstract Online

-UF survey: Florida consumer confidence jumps in December
+UF survey: Florida Consumer Sentiment jumps in December

 The index used by UF researchers in the survey is benchmarked to 1966, which means a value of 100 represents the same level of confidence for that year.
 The lowest index possible is a 2; the highest is 150.